 In addition, the Company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.

 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
-The Company has not designated any debt instrument as at FVTPL.
+The Company be a reduced any debt instrument as at FVTPL.

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the profit and loss.
+Debt instruments included within the West ategory are measured at fair value with all changes recognized in the proft and loss